kgorking/ecs/README.md

 ```

 ## Committing component changes
-Adding and removing components from entities are deferred, and will not be processed until a call to `ecs::commit_changes()` or `ecs::update_systems()` is called, where the latter function also calls the former.
+Adding and removing components from entities are deferred, and will not be processed until a call to `ecs::commit_changes()` or `ecs::update()` is called, where the latter function also calls the former.
 Changes should only be committed once per cycle.

 By deferring the components changes to entities, it is possible to safely add and remove components in parallel systems, without the fear of causing data-races or doing unneeded locks.